After the event!

 The venue - Culham Science Centre

 Culham Science Centre is located four miles east of Abingdon, 10 miles south of Oxford.
 The site is set in rural Oxfordshire, providing a peaceful, relaxing environment for our conference.

-The conference will be taking place in the John Adams Lecture Theatre, refurbished in 2012 and named in honour of Sir John Bertram Adams, the accelerator physicist and "father" of today's particle accelerators.
+The conference takes place in the John Adams Lecture Theatre, refurbished in 2012 and named in honour of Sir John Bertram Adams, the accelerator physicist and "father" of today's particle accelerators.